Casualty series 1: Overview

 The first series of Casualty featured ten main characters.
 All ten characters were introduced in the first episode of the series.
-The fifteenth episode saw the last appearances of characters Baz Samuels and Clive King, whose respective departures would be explained in the second series.
+The fifteenth episode saw the last appearances of characters Baz Samuels and Clive King, whose respective departures were explained in the second series.
 The other eight characters reprised their roles in series two.

 Throughout the duration of the first series, there were seven notable actors who appeared in guest roles.
 Graham Cole played a junior doctor in episode one, Michael Garner played PC McMorrow in episode four, Alfred Molina played Fleet Street journalist Harry Horner in episode four, while Vas Blackwood also appeared in episode four, as Bob.
 Stella Gonet played Clare Wainwright, a specialist registrar in general medicine in episode seven, while Perry Fenwick played patient Marvin Osborne in episode nine.